 The focus of her work as a community scholar is on developing supportive, respectful indigenous achievement and community engagement initiatives at the University of Manitoba.
 Her work is infused with indigenous and anti-oppression theory and practices with a special focus on the role of non-formal learning in community sport and engagement initiatives that increase access to post-secondary education for indigenous and inner-Winnipeg residents.
 McRae’s previous research focused on fostering culturally-relevant program planning and leadership practices for urban Aboriginal youth in community sport.

-Dr. Sarah Teetzel is an assistant professor in the University of Manitoba’s Faculty of Kinesiology and Recreation Management.
+Dr. Sarah Teetzel is an associate professor in the University of Manitoba’s Faculty of Kinesiology and Recreation Management.
 Her research examines equity, justice, and fairness in sport.

 Sarah’s latest research project, which examines the barriers faced by transgender athletes in sports was recently featured in a CBC news article.
 Her other projects include an analysis of the gendered nature of doping research and anti-doping education campaigns (funded by the World Anti-Doping Agency) and an examination of whether drug testing in sport is a justifiable violation of an athlete’s right to privacy and autonomy (funded by a Centre for Professional and Applied Ethics Research Fellowship).
 Teetzel has also written about fairness for transgendered athletes.